 Find Comprehensive Care for Lumbar Herniated Discs in Northern NJ

 Centers for Neurosurgery, Spine & Orthopedics takes a conservative approach to treat patients with disc disorders and other conditions affecting the brain, spine, and nerves.
 The comprehensive care team consists of board-certified neurosurgeons, orthopedic spine surgeons, interventional pain management physicians, physiatrists, rehabilitation specialists, and certified physical therapists working together to create tailored treatment plans.

 Whether patients need physical therapy, back surgery, or another pain management solution, they can find compassionate care at Centers for Neurosurgery, Spine & Orthopedics.
-Care is available at six locations throughout northern New Jersey, including Bergen, Passaic, Essex, Morris, and Hudson counties.
+Care is available at multiple locations throughout northern New Jersey, including Bergen, Passaic, Essex, Morris, and Hudson counties.
 Contact the team today to schedule an appointment.